isomerpages/mof-vital/media-library/publications/_posts/2023-01-19-post-CE's participation in the Human Capital Singapore and Workforce Singapore Masterclass.md

 Mr Dennis Lui, Chief Executive of VITAL, was invited to join a panel discussion in the Human Capital Singapore - Workforce Singapore Masterclass on 1d9 January 2023, where he discussed the importance of upskilling and reskilling of VITAL staff in order to stay ahead of the curve and be future-ready.
 </p>
 <p style="font-size: 18px;color:#585858;text-align:justify;">
 VITAL’s goal is to create an environment where staff are highly motivated and well-skilled in their respective fields.
-By doing so, we can also ensure that our staff can reach their full potential.
+By doing so, we can also ensure that our staff can reach their full potential and create win-win to both the staff and the organisation.
 </p>